 A minimum of 8 participants are needed to run the trip.

 - Ground group transport from Port Of Spain.
 (POS)

 - Internal flight from POS to Tobago.

 - Most group meals from dinner on arrival day to breakfast on departure day.
-You will be responsible for 2 meals only.
+You will be responsible for 1 lunch and 1 dinner.